'More to come from Wales, believe me' - Page

 'I'd rather it happen now than in the World Cup'

-Just as they did in Cardiff seven days previously, Wales thought they had snatched a late draw.
+Just as they did in Cardiff seven days previously, Wales thought they had snatched a late draw against the Dutch.

 Last week it was Rhys Norrington-Davies' header and in Rotterdam it was a calmly dispatched Gareth Bale penalty - his 39th goal for Wales - which seemed to have earned a point.

-But on both occasions the Dutch hit back with a late winner, Wout Weghorst in Cardiff and Memphis Depay at the Stadion Feijenoord.
+But on both occasions the Dutch hit back with a late winner, Wout Weghorst in Cardiff and Memphis Depay with an injury-time strike at the Stadion Feijenoord.

-After the first defeat, captain Bale said Wales needed to improve "the dark arts", while Page was frustrated by "naivety".
+After the first defeat, captain Bale said Wales needed to improve "the dark arts", while Page was frustrated by their "naivety".

 Speaking after the match, Bale told S4C's Sgorio: "It's hard to take but I'd rather this happen now and we address it than it happen at the World Cup.